jfh3/PYFIT-FF/README.md

 Description:
 This code uses pytorch to train a Neural network to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations

+# Getting started

+## Install dependencies (option-1: conda)

+## Install dependencies

+This code has been tested on linux and macOS however assuming the dependencies below are met the code should run on windows OS as well.

+- PyTorch
+- Python 3.x
+- numpy
+- A Unix OS of some kind.

+Usually the following command line will suffice:

+sudo pip3 install torch torchvision numpy

 # Terminology
 The following phrases are helpful for understanding the code
 + LSP="local structure parameter" (sometimes called Gi's) (each atom gets a LSP, these are the NN inputs)